 For example, someone using the Rebtel app on their mobile in the UK to call a mobile in the US (not using Rebtel) would pay nearly 0.99p/minute.
 The cheapest specialist override provider listed on the MSE CallChecker doesn't charge by the minute, there's just the 15p connection-charge per call.

-Type of calls: Phone-to-phone,
+- Type of calls: Phone-to-phone, video and voice calls(plus instant messaging)

 - Cost to use: Free to download, free to other Rebtel users via the web, cheap calls to international destinations, plus data costs if using 3G